paritytech/lightbeam-stammtisch/design/microwasm.md

 ```

 Additionally, unreachable code leads to extremely complex and confusing problems with respect to
 types.

-To manage this, all control flow in Microwasm is condensed to a single form, and code after a
+To manage this, in Microwasm as much as possible is condensed to a single form, and code after a
 branch is statically impossible (unused blocks are still possible though, as it doesn't complicate
 matters to allow them).
+The major differences are as follows:

-This form basically has every branch be infallible.
-If a branch is
-conditional, it _must_ specify a target for if the condition is false.
-This means that the two
+- All branches are infallible.
+If a branch is conditional, it _must_ specify a target for if the
-examples above would compile to the same Microwasm and be handled the same by the backend, which has
+  condition is false.
+This means that the two examples above would compile to the same Microwasm and
-the nice benefit of allowing optimisations benefitting one (such as making the branch infallible if
+  be handled the same by the backend, which has the nice benefit of allowing optimisations
-the local has a constant value) can benefit both forms.
-We also condense all branch types to a
+  benefitting one (such as making the branch infallible if the local has a constant value) can
+  benefit both forms.
-single type, which is essentially the same as Wasm's `br_table`.
-This is because `br_table` with
+- There is only a single kind of branch, which is essentially the same as Wasm's `br_table`.
+This is
-only a default target is equivalent to `br`, and `br_table` with precisely one target and a default
+  because `br_table` with only a default target is equivalent to `br`, and `br_table` with precisely
-is equivalent to `br_if`.
-As `br` doesn't consume a value to act as a condition, we additionally
+  one target and a default is equivalent to `br_if`.
+As `br` doesn't consume a value to act as a
-generate an `i32.const 0`-like statement so that all forms can be handled precisely equally.
-This
+  condition, we additionally generate an `i32.const 0`-like statement so that all forms can be
-means that no matter what kind of branch instruction is used in the input Wasm, there is only a
+  handled precisely equally.
+This means that no matter what kind of branch instruction is used in
-single code path to handle all of them.
-This makes the code a lot more reliable, as bugs only need
+  the input Wasm, there is only a single code path to handle all of them.
+This makes the code a lot
-to be fixed in a single place.
+  more reliable, as bugs only need to be fixed in a single place.
+- Microwasm has no concept of locals, only stack items.
+To mutate a single place (like how locals
+  are designed in Wasm), you can use the `swap` instruction, which swaps the nth item with the top
+  item.
+This is a place where the implementation could be improved, as we currently use a simple
+  `Vec` to represent the stack, which means reserving space for every local in the function.
+Locals
+  are run-length encoded in Wasm, which leads to a trivial denial of service where you simply
+  reserve space for an extremely high number of locals.
+One important change to the implementation
+  here would be to instead have a hybrid data structure which allows the first n elements to remain
+  uninitialised until they're explicitly set, and having `local.get` just return the zero value for
+  the appropriate type when accessing an uninitialised element.
+Probably this would be a `HashMap`
+  combined with a `Vec`, so that pushes and pops can remain very cheap.
+- Control flow can only go forward, there is no stack of blocks within a function.
+Since without
+  extension this would make it impossible to return from the function, every function defines a
+  label `.return` which, when jumped to, returns from the function.
+This does not have to be a true
+  label, and the backend may generate a `ret` instead of a `jmp` to a location that has a `ret`.
+- All block kinds are condensed into a single type of block - there is no `loop` vs `block` vs `if`
+  distinction.
+To avoid losing information that would be important for optimisation, we annotate all
+  Microwasm blocks with how many callers they have - in Wasm, this can only be "exactly one" (in the
+  case of `block` and each branch of `if`) or "unknown" (in the case of `loop`).
+We cannot know the
+  number of callers for `loop` as the number of callers has to be defined when the block is defined,
+  and we haven't read the full function at that point.

 For more information, see `microwasm.rs` in the Lightbeam source code, which has been documented.